aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

-Several approaches are available to handle this:
+Several approaches are available to bypass BERT’s maximum text length limit

 - **Document Truncation**: The simplest approach involves fine-tuning BERT by truncating long documents to the first 512 tokens (this can be done by setting `truncation=True` in the tokenizer function).